m1omer/cse15l-lab-reports/Lab-Report-5.md

 __Context 3__

+(Count)
-Using the command '-c' which is count, in conjunction with grep tells the command to count the number of matches rather printing the matching lines.
+Using the command '-c', in conjunction with grep tells the command to count the number of matches rather printing the matching lines.

 Example 1: